yasminemagdy/NLP-project/README.md

 ## Deploying

 A great step to take with your finished project would be to deploy it!
 Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.

+NLP project : This project have been done using webpack , which make it easy to update every time when changing.
+This was my 4th project in the Nanodegree program